Your blind date…

 We all know you can tell a man by his shoes.
 When you need the perfect dress shoes, which style do you pick?

-The simplest and most elegant solution is a pair of wholecut oxfords.
+The simplest and most elegant solution is a pair of wholecut shoes – more specifically, wholecute OXFORDS.
 In my opinion, they’re the only dress shoes you’ll ever really need.

-There are three things that make a shoe a wholecut oxford:
+There are three things that make wholecut shoes classed as wholecut Oxfords:

 This is the ‘wholecut’ part.
 Most dress shoes are made from several pieces of leather stitched together.
 In a wholecut dress shoe, the upper (the part visible above the sole when the shoe is worn) is cut from one whole piece.
 Apart from the seam at the edge of the shaft (where you put your foot in), they only have a single visible seam at the heel.
 There are no extra parts like separate vamps or quarters.